-As days are getting ever colder, how about a warm bowl of pumpkin soup with cauliflower to cozy up on a weekday night?
+As days are getting ever colder, how about a warm bowl of low carb curry pumpkin soup with roasted cauliflower to cozy up on a weekday night?
 At the dinner table or even on the sofa?
 Hardly a soup screams comfort food like a good hearty, creamy, sweet-ish pumpkin soup.
-For this recipe, I have spruced it up with roasted curried cauliflower florets to add some bite.
+In this recipe, the creamy soup is spruced up with some yummy, curried and roasted cauliflower florets to add some bite.
+I use coconut milk for creaminess, so this soup is fully plant-based.

 Pumpkin soup is an evergreen that took me many years to come across and make it a regular.
 When growing up in Germany, there was no Halloween pumpkin craze, and my mom never made anything with pumpkin.
 During our life in China, where people stir fry them in slices or add them to thin rice or corn soups, I learned to love the orange fruits.
 We ate them fried with garlic and spring onion – or, like here, as a delicious soup.

-Now, being back in Germany, I noticed to my delight that I can now buy pumpkins everywhere as well.
-So here we go!
-(I am not ready to grow them myself yet, as I do not like the plants.
+Now, being back in Germany, I noticed to my delight that we can now buy pumpkins everywhere over here as well.
+I am not ready to grow them myself yet, as I do not like the plants.
 Silly, right?
-So, we will see what comes of that later).
+So, we will see what comes of the growing pumpkin business later.
+For now, we’ll stay with buying them and cooking delicious low carb soups from it.

 Use full fat coconut milk for the finish.
 The amount is up to you – depending on how much creaminess you’d like for your soup.
-I stuck with half a cup, which to me yields the perfect colour, flavour and texture.
-But that’s flexible, and the amount is easy to increase at the very end after your final tasting.
-You can replace the coconut milk with heavy cream for added protein.
+For this recipe, I used and recommend half a cup, which to me yields the perfect colour, flavour and texture.
+But that’s flexible, and the amount is easy to increase at the very end – after your final tasting.
+You can replace the coconut milk if you prefer that.
 Use the same amount and stir it in the same way towards the end of cooking your soup.
+(Again, the soup won’t be vegan anymore if you use cream).

 Cooking this soup is really simple and straightforward.
-You need one stove and your oven, that’s it.
+You need one heat source and your oven, that’s it.
 Cooking soup and roasting cauliflower is done in parallel.
 All you need to do during that time is chopping garnish if you’d like some green topping for your soup.
 Easy!

 There is just one thing to keep in mind: It is important that the soup itself is ready before the cauliflower florets are done roasting.
 They are at their best right out of the oven.
 The pureed soup, meanwhile, can sit on the stove waiting for a little while.
 Just make sure heat is very low and stir regularly to prevent the soup sticking to the bottom of the pot.

-When putting cauli florets into your tray, make sure that the oil and spices are thoroughly mixed in order to spread the flavour around.
+Mix well and make sure that the oil and spices cover all the florets.
 Use two spoons or your clean hands to massage oil and spices into your florets.
-They will look beautiful covered in the yellow and red curry-paprika spice mixture.
+They will look beautiful covered in the yellow and red curry-paprika spice mixture even before going into the oven.

 If you use parsley as a topping, rinse and chop the leaves while waiting for the cauliflower to get ready.
 You will want the leaves to be fresh and crisp when serving.